-In the March 2018 issue of BBC Music Magazine, I look at how director Stanley Kubrick threw out sci-fi music convention in “2001” by using music by Richard Strauss, Johann Strauss, Jr., Khachaturian and Ligeti.
+In the March 2018 issue of BBC Music Magazine, I look at how director Stanley Kubrick threw out sci-fi music conventions in “2001” by using works by Richard Strauss, Johann Strauss, Jr., Khachaturian and Ligeti.
 At the time of the film’s premiere – 50 years ago this April – sci-fi soundtracks were frequently of a “bloop-bleep” variety, using synthesizers to envision technological music of the future.
 Strauss Jr.’s Blue Danube Waltz was thus an ironic gesture, linking that future to 19th-century Vienna and highlighting the swirling grace and elegance of the universe.

-One music-nerd side-note about the Requiem.
+One music-geek side-note about the Requiem.
 Conductor Brad Lubman notes that because Ligeti’s music was very new – and uncharted territory for singers in 1968 – the performances on the soundtrack made the score seem more modern than the composer had intended.

 “There are things that are a little bit microtonal-sounding but it’s not actually written that way,” Lubman said.
 “There are no microtones.
-The couple times I’ve done it, what I always said to the choir, ‘listen, the important thing here is the intention of the music and not so much whether we hear a perfect seven against five,’ or ‘your A-flat was a little too close to your A-natural.’
+The couple times I’ve done it, what I always said to the choir, ‘Listen, the important thing here is the intention of the music and not so much whether we hear a perfect seven against five,’ or ‘your A-flat was a little too close to your A-natural.’
 Because part of what makes that original recording so effective, so disturbing, is this was brand-new music and the height of difficulty.”

 Lubman added that after he conducted a live-with-orchestra performance of “2001” at the Hollywood Bowl, he was struck by how Kubrick incorporates silence.
 “There are long silences where the orchestra’s sitting there and all you hear is the astronaut breathing,” he said.
-“Or towards the end where [Bowman] is an old man and lying on his bed, you think, ‘wow man, that’s 20 or 30 minutes [without dialogue or music].’”
+“Or towards the end where [Bowman] is an old man and lying on his bed, you think, ‘Wow man, that’s 20 or 30 minutes [without dialogue or music].’”